Napin

 Napin is one of the two most abundant seed storage proteins in the seeds of dicot crop mustard and rapeseed (Brassica napus L., B. juncea L. Czern., B. nigra L. W.D.J.Koch, B. rapa L. and Sinapis alba L.).
 They are water soluble low-molecular weight basic proteins classified as 2S or 1.7S proteins, representing 20–40% of total seed protein, and having a molecular weight in the range of 12–17 kDa.
 Their isoelectric point varies based on the method of extraction and the specific characteristics of the isoforms that exist.
 They are composed of two polypeptide chains, a 4.5 kDa small subunit and a large 10 kDa subunit, stabilized primarily by disulphide bonds.
 Their secondary structure shows a high α-helical content.

 Properties

-Arginine, lysine, and cysteine make napines excellent antibacterials, and since it's a basic protein, it can change its acidity to make it more effective.
+Arginine, lysine, and cysteine make napines excellent antibacterials, and since it is a basic protein, it can change its acidity to make it more effective.
 Some in silico and in vitro antimicrobial activity screening reported napins as antimicrobial and antifungal peptides.